C2SM/c2sm.github.io/index.md

 ### [C2SM](https://github.com/C2SM)
 {: .no_toc }

 This is our main GitHub organisation, which contains many repositories, including ICON.
-[How to get access](https://c2sm.github.io/models/icon.html#access)

 ### [C2SM-RCM](https://github.com/C2SM-RCM)
 {: .no_toc }